Golden Baseball Magazine

 • General Crowder, the surprise starter in Game One, takes over with a new battery mate, Ray Hayworth, whom Cochrane gives a chance to appear in the Series for the first time.

-Diz lines out to LF.
+Diz lines out to left field.

 Rothrock strikes out on a 3-2 count.